cppalliance/safe-cpp/proposal/draft.md

 In this example, the unsafe String constructor is called in the safe main function.
 That's permitted because substitution of `unsafe String` into Vec's template parameter creates a push_back specialization with an `unsafe String` function parameter.
 Safe C++ allows unsafe constructors to initialize unsafe types in an unsafe context.

 Permitting unsafe operations with unsafe specialization is far preferable to using conditional _unsafe-specifiers_ on the class template's member functions.
 We want the vector to keep its safe interface so that it can be used by safe callers.
 This device allows member functions to remain safe without resorting to _unsafe-blocks_ in the implementations.
 There's a single use of the `unsafe` token, which makes for simple audits during code review.

+Placing the unsafe token on the _template-argument-list_, where the class template gets used, is also far safer than enclosing operations on the template parameter type in _unsafe-blocks_ inside the template.
+In the former case, the user of the container can read its preconditions and swear that the precondidions are met.
+In the latter case, the template isn't able to make any statements about properly using the template type, because it doesn't know what that type is.
+The `unsafe` token should go with the caller, not the callee.

 ```cpp
 int main() safe {